Designing quantum technologies with a quantum computer: Introduction

 \section{Introduction}

-Solid state materials embedded with spin-active defects are increasingly attracting attention for their potential applications as quantum sensors, single-photon sources, quantum processors and more.
+Solid-state materials embedded with spin-active defects are increasingly attracting attention for applications as quantum sensors, single-photon sources, and quantum processors.
 The search for new spin defects and suitable host materials is an active area of research, where candidate systems must allow for precise manipulation and readout and permit long coherence times \cite{Maciaszek2025, Vogl2025, Rubinas2025, Carter2025}.
 Among these systems, nitrogen-vacancy (NV) centers have emerged as a leading platform due to their long coherence, dephasing, and relaxation times, which can be further extended through techniques such as Ramsey and Hahn echo sequences \cite{Barry2020, NV_2}.
 Nevertheless, the complex spin–environment interactions and internal spin couplings pose significant challenges for classical modeling and analysis \cite{Park2022, Suter2017}.
-Digital quantum computer-aided design \cite{Kyaw2021Oct, Kottmann2021Aug} offers a promising alternative, enabling the investigation of essential properties, such as the coherence times of arbitrary states, the study of system dynamics under realistic experimental conditions, and the numerous useful properties which may be computed using these dynamics, including absorption spectra and more.
+Digital quantum computer-aided design \cite{Kyaw2021Oct, Kottmann2021Aug} offers a promising alternative, giving access to the dynamics of these systems under realistic conditions and to the derived quantities that follow from them, such as the coherence times of arbitrary states and microwave absorption spectra.

 More broadly, the simulation of quantum systems \cite{Georgescu2014} stands as one of the most promising applications of quantum computing, alongside drug discovery \cite{DrugDisc_1, DrugDisc_2}, communications \cite{Comms_1, Comms_2}, optimization \cite{Energy_1, Energy_2}, machine learning \cite{ML_2, ML_3, ML_4}, and cryptography \cite{Foreman2023, Qasim2026}.
 Nevertheless, current quantum technologies still operate within the Noisy Intermediate-Scale Quantum (NISQ) era, transitioning toward early fault-tolerant devices, where limited resources and intrinsic noise constrain hardware \cite{Preskill2018, Katabarwa2023}.
 Therefore, a central research direction is the development of efficient algorithms that can approximate the time evolution of quantum systems while minimizing the required computational resources.
 Key optimization metrics include the number of single- and multi-qubit gates, qubit counts, and circuit depth, thereby mitigating restrictions imposed by various sources of noise \cite{Childs2018, Brown2010}.